 Lifestyle Adjustments

 Stay safe from the sun to avoid flares.
 Rest when you’re feeling active.
-Gentle exercises like swimming or yoga can help you feel better.
-Eating a balanced diet full of antioxidants is also good for your health.
+Swimming or yoga can help you feel better and more active.
+Eating healthy is good for your health and is full of antioxidants.

 Alternative Therapies